 Follow the River Severn from its source at Plynlimon in Powys, to Bristol, the mouth of the river.
 You start the walk at Plynlimon in upland Mid Wales, before descending into Llanidloes, Newtown, Powys, and Welshpool.
 The route then follows the towpath of the Montgomery Canal passing The Wrekin and continuing on through Shrewsbury, the Severn Gorge, and the historic town of Ironbridge.
 You then cross into Worcestershire passing Bewdley, Stourport-on-Severn, Worcester and Upton-upon-Severn in the Malvern Hills.
 The next section passes through Gloucestershire and includes a section along the Gloucester and Sharpness Canal which takes you past the fascinating abandoned ships at Purton Hulks.
-You'll also visit Tewkesbury, Gloucester, Berkeley Castle and on to the Severn Estuary and the mouth of the Severn near Oldbury on Severn.
+You'll also visit Tewkesbury, Gloucester, the 12th century Berkeley Castle before heading to the Severn Estuary and the mouth of the Severn near Oldbury on Severn.

 The final section takes you from Severn Beach to Bristol via Lawrence Weston, Shirehampton and through the Avon Gorge.

 The route is well waymarked with a blue and white logo.

 Severn Way Ordnance Survey Map - view and print off detailed OS map

 Severn Way Open Street Map - view and print off detailed map

 Severn Way OS Map - Mobile GPS OS Map with Location tracking

 Severn Way Open Street Map - Mobile GPS Map with Location tracking